Mookeis/CP317-W2018-G3/documents/Subby-Analysis.md

 #### User Tasks:

 **Task 1: Creating an account using Subby sign-up interface.**
-The user navigates to the home page of Subby and presses the "Register" button in the top right corner of the website, creating an overlay over the current page prompting the user to enter the following information:
+The user navigates to the home page of Subby and presses the "Register" button in the top-right corner of the website, creating an overlay over the current page prompting the user to enter the following information:
 * Username
 * Password
 * E-mail